Brief description for post 1-matrix.

 What are the different types of matrices?

 Now, we will start with some definitions, first, the square matrix, for which the number of rows= no. of columns for instance for a 2×2 matrix, the elements can be arranged as (a11,a12, a21, a22).
-Row matrix is the matrix in a form of a line.
-For the example shown, we have ( 1×4 ), a matrix, and one bracket 1 by 4, since we have one row and 4 columns.
-Matrix with one row and the number of columns.
+The row matrix is the matrix in the form of a line.

 The Different Types of matrices.

-This is the next post, Types of matrices.
+This is the next post, Types of Matrices.

 Scroll to Top